Book Chapter or Section

 And third, is it democratic?
 While many perceive the present day to be the apogee of the “foodie” phenomenon, what is really being witnessed is the saturation or mainstreamization of this culture of heightened awareness and attention paid to food and cooking (“foodie-ism?”).
 What may seem like a democraticization of food culture still propagates a hierarchical system that might not be immediately observable (the way high society restaurants in the early 20th century would be clearly off limits to those who were not rich and did not read French).
 Food is still a divided, classist arena with a high dose of aspiration (vs. the much inspiration as touted by programmers) with political, economic and cultural causes and effects.

-Collins, Kathleen.
-“Cooking Class: The Rise of the ‘Foodie’ and the Role of Mass Media.”
-In Helstosky, C., Routledge History of Food.
-New York: Routledge, 2015.
+Collins, Kathleen, "Cooking Class: The Rise of the ‘Foodie’ and the Role of Mass Media."
+(2015).
+CUNY Academic Works.